Nextiva / Blog / Business Communication

 Nextiva Contact Center vs. Unity Contact Center: Comparison

-A contact center is used to manage and handle customer interactions efficiently.
+A contact center manages and handles customer interactions efficiently.
 It allows businesses to centralize their customer communication and provide a single point of contact for various channels such as phone calls, emails, live chats, and social media platforms.

 Businesses use contact centers for several reasons: